ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 )
 ```

-If you plot a hydrology variable, for example soil moisture of the topsoil
+If you plot a hydrology variable, for example soil moisture of the two soil
-layer over time, you can see that it behaves differently:
+layers over time, you can see that it behaves differently:

 ```{code-cell} ipython3
 # Choose the variable and cell_id to plot